Sukumar Bannerjee: Death

 On 15 November 1938, a British Officer in Raniganj Paper mill, in an attempt to break the non-cooperation movement there, was trying to harass the movement leaders, with the police officers.
 Sukamar tried to resist him and the British officer drove his lorry over Sukumar killing him instantly.
 He became a martyr in the cause of the non-cooperation movement in Raniganj.

 Legacy

 Sahid Sukumar Bandhopadhay Sarani in Bidhannagar, Durgapur, West Bengal, is named after him.
+There has also been a school, a market complex and a library named after him.